 Twitter has been a source of division in recent months.
 Pew Research Reports that since 2016, when 24% of U.S. adults were on Twitter; In October 2019 this 22% of adults now use the platform.
 Additionally, 80% of US Tweets come from 10% of Twitter accounts meaning that while there are 159.56 million accounts usage is dropping.

 As of summer 2019, Twitter sat in the #5 spot among social networks for business referral networks at 6%.
-This statistic outpaces Instagram, Facebook, YouTube and sits aligned with Pinterest making this platform one businesses shouldn't ignore.
+This statistic outpaces Instagram, Facebook, and YouTube and sits aligned with Pinterest making this platform one business shouldn’t ignore.

 The world’s most popular video-sharing service (and second largest search engine after Google) is also an excellent marketing tool.
 The fact is that video is an incredibly effective way to communicate and build trust and credibility with your target audience.

 In 2019 YouTube took the top spot for social media outranking Facebook as well.
 Pew Research Center reports that 73% of adults use YouTube and Think with Google notes that People watched more than 50,000 years of product review videos over the last two years.

 A case can be made that video is, in some ways, the most effective marketing medium there is.
 Why?
 Because it most closely simulates interacting in real life and speaking directly to a customer.
 Video allows for nonverbal communication such as body language, as well as the aspects of verbal communication like tone, which can be more challenging to convey by text.
 Everything from copy to images and infographics, to music and the spoken word, are combined to form videos.
 Because it is both visual and auditory, people can absorb information better through this multi-channel communication method than through almost any other medium.

 Videos are also excellent for producing viral content: video shared over social media generates 1200% more shares than images and text combined.
 Videos are also a fantastic way to demonstrate your expertise in an industry and why your products are better than your competitors.